Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Sternocleidomastoid (SCM): Refers to the forehead, ear and jaw

-Therapists treat trigger points through ischemic compression (sustained pressure for 30–90 seconds), dry needling (acupuncture needles into the trigger point) or manual techniques.
-Treatment can be briefly uncomfortable but often provides noticeable relief.
+Trainers address trigger points through ischemic compression (sustained pressure for 30–90 seconds), dry needling (acupuncture needles into the trigger point) or manual techniques.
+Routine can be briefly uncomfortable but often provides noticeable support.

-In addition to active therapy, physical modalities may be used:
+In addition to active training, physical modalities may be used:

-- TENS (Transcutaneous Electrical Nerve Stimulation): Pain-relieving electrical stimulation applied through skin electrodes
+- TENS (Transcutaneous Electrical Nerve Stimulation): Pain-supporting electrical stimulation applied through skin electrodes

 - Ultrasound: Deep heat to loosen muscles and fascia

-- Heat packs: Before manual treatment to prepare the muscles
+- Heat packs: Before manual routine to prepare the muscles

 Important to know: physical modalities alone have only a short-term effect.
-They are a supplement — not the core of treatment.
+They are a supplement — not the core of routine.
 The active component (exercises, strengthening) is what matters in the long run.

 How Many Sessions Will I Need?

-The duration of physiotherapy for neck pain depends heavily on the diagnosis and how things progress.
+The duration of physio training for neck pain depends heavily on the assessment and how things progress.

 |---|---|---|